BruebachL/sweetSnek/README.md

 SweetSnek
 ===========

-**A high interactive SMB and RDP Honeypot with Nmap OS Obfuscation**
+**A high interactive SSH, HTTP, and SMB Honeypot with Nmap OS Obfuscation**

 *Author: Lukas Brübach lukas.bruebach@student.fhws.de*

 Description: This software is intended to be run on a Linux Server.
 When deployed, it presents itself as the operating system defined in template when scanned with Nmap.
-It also exposes emulated SMB and RDP protocols.
+It also exposes SSH, HTTP, emulated SMB (with DCERPC support) protocols.
 Actions are logged and forwarded to a central collection point.

 Prerequisites: